cristinapujades/Blanc_et_al_2025/README.md

 # Registration Modes
-Channel Alignment: Align different channels within the same sample Batch Processing: Align multiple samples to a common reference Drift Correction: Correct for sample drift in time-lapse imaging Jitter Correction: Stabilize images with reference to a windowed average Global Reference Alignment: Align all timepoints using a reference frame
+Channel Alignment: Align different channels within the same sample
+<br>Batch Processing: Align multiple samples to a common reference
+<br>Drift Correction: Correct for sample drift in time-lapse imaging
+<br>Jitter Correction: Stabilize images with reference to a windowed average
+<br>Global Reference Alignment: Align all timepoints using a reference frame

-Interactive GUI: User-friendly interface for parameter setting and visualization Interactive Correction UI: Manual adjustment tools for fine-tuning alignments assisted by neural network Flexible File Organization: Handles various file naming conventions

 # Requirements
 Python 3.8+